ProfLehman/cs325_fall_2025/lab3_recursion/Examples/FactorialInt.md

 # Factorial (int)

 This recursive function calculates factorial using an `int`.
 It multiplies the number by the factorial of one less until the base case of 0 or 1.
-Since `int` has limited range, results overflow after around 17!
+Since `int` has limited range, results overflow *after* around 12! = 479,001,600 OK, but 13! = 6,227,020,800 is out of Int range (largest int is 2^31 - 1 = 2,147,483,647)

 ```java
 public class FactorialInt {